husni1992/technical-assessment-husny/readme.md

 5. **OpenAI API Integration:**
    - Acquire API keys for the OpenAI API (ensure they are kept secure).
    - Utilize the OpenAI API to generate insights about a user's personality based on the Pokémon in their Pokeball store.
-   - Design and implement a mechanism to process the Pokémon data and generate meaningful insights using the OpenAI API.
+   - Design and implement a mechanism to process the Pokémon data and generate meaningful insights using the OpenAI API: tell the user something about themselves based on the Pokémon they have collected.

+6. **UI/UX Enhancements:**
+   - Determine the best ways to show the additional features and data on the existing pages.
+This doesn't need to be overly complex, but should be a bit user-friendly.

 ### Deliverables:

-1. **Pull Request:**
+1. **Fork:**
-   - Submit a pull request to the original repository containing your changes.
+   - Submit a repository that is a fork of the provided repository with the implemented features.

 2. **Documentation:**
    - Document any setup instructions or additional steps necessary to run the application.